adityapanchal10/vinylizer/README.md

 # Band-Baaja-Bot
-A discord bot for playing music
+A discord bot for playing music, supports youtube and spotify !